 New York has an odd system in that it allows the debtor to use either the federal or the state exemptions.
 This is important to homeowners because the federal exemption for a home is a little more than $20,000, while the New York state exemption for a home is $150,000 (double for married couples).
 Thus, if you own a home with a lot of equity, you would want to use the state exemptions.
 Here is where the situation gets interesting.

-Main Benefit of NY State Exemptions in Bankruptcy is to Protect a Home – If You Have Cash, Federal May be Better
+NY State Exemption Protects a Home — If You Have Cash, Federal May be Better

 If you have a home with equity and use the state exemptions, under New York law you cannot keep any cash at all.
 Cash includes money in the bank and any tax refunds you may be entitled to but have not received and spent yet.
 Thus a couple who has no house, or one with no equity, could keep, for example, $12,000 in cash and a tax refund of $7,500 (since all numbers are doubled for a couple).
 A couple that had a house would keep the house, but have to turn over the full $19,500 to the case trustee to be distributed to the creditors.